Bodyblade workouts are gaining in popularity, but they’re not new.

 Which Bodyblade is Right for Me?

-There are three Bodyblade exercisers available, including the Bodyblade Classic, the Bodyblade CXT, and the Bodyblade Pro.
+Three Bodyblade exercisers are available, including the Bodyblade Classic, the Bodyblade CXT, and the Bodyblade Pro.
 All come with the Super 6 / Power 10 DVD and an Exercise Wall Chart, both of which contain over thirty exercises that you can do with the blade.

 The Bodyblade CXT is suitable for new exercisers and females up to 5’2″.
 Children can also use it.

 The Bodyblade Classic is suitable for men and women between 5’2″ and 6’.
-It can also be used by children.
+It is also suitable for children.

 The Bodyblade Pro is for advanced users and people over 6′ tall.